Home > About RRW

 Why Wrestle:

-As a kid wrestling was an opportunity for exposure to positive role models.
-It taught me how to work hard both physically and mentally.
+A lot of what wrestling was an opportunity for me was exposure to positive role models.
+Through my years of wrestling, I was given the chance to learn hard work and perseverance physically and mentally.
 I learned how to set goals for myself and put a plan in place to achieve those goals.

 Probably the most important thing wrestling has taught me is how to deal with adversity.
 Learning at a young age that sometimes you give your best effort and don't get the outcome you want is an opportunity to learn and improve has been an invaluable life lesson for me.